SarahUsound/b_mode/README.md

 # b_mode
 Run b_mode.m to create 2D gray-scale visualizations of oscilloscope output.
-For example output images, see the /exampleImages/ foler.
+For example output images, see the /exampleImages/ folder.

 ##### Assumptions #####